-For use as composite sync CSYNCIN may be injected onto the Green DAC output for composite-sync-ongreen.
+Composite sync on CSYNCIN may be injected onto the Green DAC output for composite-sync-on-green.
 This function is enabled by setting the SOG bit of the DAC Operation register.
+If this bit is off CSYNCIN is not used.